spark3dp/print-simulator/README.md

     "printer_id": 58
 }
 ```

-*	The print simulator actively listens for registration events.
-Calling the Printer Register API will cause Spark to notify the simulator that a registration has taken place and a message will appear in the log:
+The print simulator actively listens for registration events.
+Calling the Printer Register API will cause the Spark server to notify the print simulator that a registration has taken place and a message will appear in the log:
 ```
 Received message from server:{"registration":"success","type":"primary","printer_id":58,"member_id":20711941}
 ```

-##Registration Buttons
-*	 New Token - Completely resets the printer state, issuing a new printer ID and requiring re-registration.
-*	 Get Token - Returns the locally stored token.
-Re-registration is not required, the printer ID remains unchanged.

-##Health Check Buttons
+<h4>Making a Health Check</h4>
-*	Once the printer is registered, it will start sending health check messages to the server - the simulator is configured to send a message every 60 seconds.
-You should see the following message in the log:
+Once the printer is registered, it will start sending health check messages to the server - the printer simulator is configured to send a message every 60 seconds.
+The following message appears in the log:

 ```
 sending health check ping with auth code:WfsVvaD84sN3wQoygfNK-JqmB4pvJko5Mrl2xgUFBzM